haihanyin/springbootexamples/questions/05-spring-mvc/ReadMe.md

 @PathVariable, @ModelAttribute, @RequestHeader, @RequestParam, @RequestBody

 ## What are some of the valid return types of a controller method?
+View, Model, void, ModelAndView, HttpEntity, String, any object with @ResponseBody on method

 ## What is a View and what's the idea behind supporting different types of View?
 ## How is the right View chosen when it comes to the rendering phase?
+ViewResolver use prefix and suffix.

 ## What is the Model?
+DataModel for rendering view.

 ## Why do you have access to the model in your View?
 Where does it come from?
+Sent from controller

 ## What is the purpose of the session scope?
+Http request are stateless, sessions can save the state for multiple related requests.

 ## What is the default scope in the web context?
+Singleton scope

 ## Why are controllers testable artifacts?
+by using MockMVC

 ## What does a ViewResolver do?
+ViewResolver use prefix and suffix.